shanjcu/web-framework/docs/jcu-customisations/campus-stack.md

 group: jcu-customisations
 ---

+*Campus Stack* is a simple component for visually listing the JCU campuses, and is featured in the Brand Manual.
+Its primary purpose is to feature in the footer of the main website, but can be re-used if necessary.

 ## Contents

 * Will be replaced with the ToC, excluding the "Contents" header {:toc}

-## About

-The Campus Stack is a simple component for visually listing the JCU campuses, and is featured in the Brand Manual.
-Its primary purpose is to feature in the footer of the main website, but can be re-used if necessary.

 ## Examples